mwhoffman/config/README.md

 or _adopted_ with stow (see the next section).

-The `setup` script also has additional options to install the full set of packages I generally use; see `setup -h` for more info.
+The `setup` script also has additional options to install the full set of packages I generally use; see `setup --help` for more info.

+> [!NOTE]
+> The setup script relies on [setuppy] a setup framework I wrote that is like
+> ansible, but worse (and faster).
+At some point I will get around to
+> bootstrapping this into a venv, but for the moment it requires it to be
+> installed and findable by python.

 ## Manually installing dotfiles using GNU stow